with Stephen Hammond

 When people think about discrimination, they usually think about direct discrimination - as in, "I won't hire any women."
 However, discrimination can also be indirect; it's sometimes called "adverse effect," "adverse impact" or "indirect discrimination."
 It's characterized by an employer with a policy that applies to everyone equally, but has an undue negative impact on those with certain human rights characteristics.

 Let's say your policy is, "I'll hire only people at least six feet tall."
 Not only does this discriminate against people under six feet; it negatively impacts women more than men.
 As well, it negatively impacts men and women from countries or regions of the world where individuals are typically not as tall as in Canada.
-Height is not a protected human rights ground, but sex, ancestry and place of origin are.
+Height is not a protected human right, but sex, ancestry and place of origin are.

-1) Intention doesn't matter - your intention might seem to be neutral to all employees, but remember that if the impact on one group, protected by human rights, is more harmful than to others, then intention doesn't matter.
+1) Intention doesn't matter - your intention might seem to be neutral to all employees, but remember that if the impact on one group, protected by a human right, is more harmful than to others, then intention doesn't matter.
 It's the impact that counts.
 If you're not sure if something is discriminatory, or may cause a legal problem, then talk to someone with more information on this subject.

-2) Don't worry about everyone "joining up" - If we take our example of Theresa above, other employees might say, "Well, I'll start going to that church!"
+2) Don't worry about everyone "joining up" – because they won’t.
+If we take our example of Theresa above, other employees might say, "Well, I'll start going to that church!"
 Here's where you let them know you've done your homework on Theresa.
 Try responding, "When you join that church and abide by their principles, as Theresa is doing, come see me and I'll see what we can do."
 What's the likelihood that every one on your staff is going to join the same church and pass muster with the church's leaders as committed and genuinely involved?
 What's the chance of just one other person doing so??